What you

 Learn why monitoring during treatment with voranigo is important

-Reproductive health considerations
+Reproductive health CONSIDERATIONS

-VORANIGO is not recommended for use during pregnancy as it may harm an unborn baby.
+Tell your healthcare provider if you're pregnant or plan to become pregnant as VORANIGO may harm an unborn baby.
 It may affect fertility in females and males, which can impact the ability to have children.
 You’re encouraged to discuss family planning options with your healthcare provider, including referral to an onco-fertility specialist.

 HOW IS THE